RKarkala/Login-Template-Node.js/README.md

-Login app using MLab,Heroku,MongoDB, and bcrypt
+Login app using MongoDB, Express, and Bcrypt.

+To Setup create an environmental named MLABURI and set it to your db url

+Changes to be made: Alerts through flash rather than a html page